TysonStanley/tysonstanley.github.io/Research.md

 # My Research ID's

-Currently, I have two main resources to for you to check out my published work: [**Orcid ID**](http://orcid.org/0000-0002-2137-1391) and [**ResearchGate**](https://www.researchgate.net/profile/Tyson_Barrett).
+Currently, I have two main resources to for you to check out my published work: [**Orcid**](http://orcid.org/0000-0002-2137-1391) and [**ResearchGate**](https://www.researchgate.net/profile/Tyson_Barrett).
 Feel free to check these out and let me know what you think, especially if you'd like to collaborate.